wangchengww/Tillandsia-compgenomics/DnDs_signature_of_selection/README.md

      java -jar macse_v2.05.jar -prog alignSequences -seq $i -local_realign_init 1 -local_realign_dec 1 ;
     done

+The alignments were then converted into .axt files using a modified form of the script 03_ConvertFasta.py from the {AlignmentProcessor}(https://github.com/WilsonSayresLab/AlignmentProcessor/blob/master/bin/03_ConvertFasta.py) software.

 # Calculating dN / dS ratios for the final dataset